ConductAtlas Assessment

 Why this matters for crypto users

 Crypto disputes are not like disputing a credit card charge.
 The amounts can be significant.
 The issues are often complex — frozen accounts during market volatility, liquidated positions, withdrawal delays during high-volume periods.
-These are exactly the kinds of disputes where having access to a court matters.
+These are the kinds of disputes where the choice of resolution forum may have significant practical implications.

 Arbitration limits your discovery rights.
 You generally cannot compel Coinbase to produce internal documents the way you could in litigation.
 The process is private, which means no public record and no precedent.
-And the outcomes are rarely appealable, meaning a bad arbitration decision is effectively final.
+Arbitration outcomes are generally subject to limited judicial review under applicable arbitration statutes.

 The 30-day opt-out